maurer2/typescript-improvements-slides/slides/chapters/react-and-tsx.md

 ### Disallow prop combinations

-TypeScript's `never` type can also be used to prohibit certain combination of props.
+TypeScript's `never` type can also be used to prohibit certain combinations of props.

 ```ts
 function ButtonLink({